-Many people drink homemade kefir as a home remedy for different diseases or just for keeping healthy in general.
+Many people drink homemade kefir as a home remedy for different diseases or just for keeping healthy in general or just because of the taste.
 The most commonly-asked question when it comes to the consumption of kefir is “how much homemade kefir a day” can one person consume.

 The amount differs from individual to individual depending on what they want but many doctors and nutritionists recommend the consumption of kefir to an average amount a day.

 Homemade kefir is also a good remedy for people who are lactose intolerant.
 Although the amount of homemade kefir a day can be consumed by lactose intolerant people is better determined by their GP (General Practitioner).

 The GP would be able to allocate the recommended amount of homemade kefir you can include in your diet.
 Also, people who have Irritable-Bowel Syndrome should converse with a GP prior to taking homemade kefir as this can make the IBS worse.